paulalesius/guix-rust/README.md

 Features in addition to those provided by the base GNU Guix rust distribution:

 - Rust 1.64
+- Wasm targets
-- Wasm (host triples: wasm32-unknown-unknown wasm32-unknown-emscripten)
+    - wasm32-unknown-unknown
+    - wasm32-unknown-emscripten
 - Profiler
 - Sanitizers
 - Clippy
 - Miri
 - Rust-demangler
 - Llvm-tools bundled with the source code, as a package output
+- rust-lld
-- Nightly enabled for the stable release, to use the -Z flags
+- Nightly tracking the latest stable release, to use the -Z flags
 - Built using the latest llvm-14 and gcc-12

-These improvements are only applied to Rust version 1.63 and later.

 ## Manifest
     (specifications->manifest